alterNERDtive/VoiceAttack-profiles/README.md

 then saying `[enable;disable] <setting>` for on/off switches and `set <setting>` for text variables.

-One caveat applies: settings are stored in the _profile where you run the configuration commands_.
-If you change your active, main profile around a lot you’ll have to set everything up for each of them separately.
-I suggest instead having a single “main” profiles and including everything else.
+One caveat applies: settings will only be saved in the profile you have selected when changing them, but be preserved if you switch around.

 ## Using a Profile ##